phyushin/phyushin.github.io/_posts/2017-02-28-installing_gpg_and_using_it_to_verify_file_integrity.markdown

 ![importing]({{ site.url }}/assets/checking_file_checksums_to_verify_integrity/12,0_new_key_imported.png)

-now that the key is imported we need to tell GPA that we trust it - we do this by signing it with our key right click the imported key and go to `sign keys...`
+Now that the key is imported we need to tell GPA that we trust it - we do this by signing it with our key right click the imported key and go to `sign keys...`

 ![signing key]({{ site.url }}/assets/checking_file_checksums_to_verify_integrity/12.1_signing_key.png)

-you will then be prompted for your key password once you enter that you're good to go - go back to the exe file and right click and verify again you should see something like this:
+You will then be prompted for your key password once you enter that you're good to go - go back to the exe file and right click and verify again you should see something like this:

 ![signing key]({{ site.url }}/assets/checking_file_checksums_to_verify_integrity/13.0_valid.png)

-a few caveats though:
+A few caveats though:
-- Don't just sign keys, only sigh it if you trust it
+- Don't just sign keys, only sign it if you trust it
 - Encryption might be illegal where you live, don't break the law
 - This is only intended to be a guide to *hopefully* make file signature checking less intimidating